-Many professional writers also edit anthologies of short fiction.
-For students, compiling and editing an anthology of contemporary fiction can be an opportunity to discover their personal fiction aesthetic.
+Many professional writers have edited anthologies.
+For students, compiling and editing an anthology of contemporary fiction, poetry, or CNF can be an opportunity to discover their personal fiction aesthetic.

-After you have identified 12 stories, you will assemble a book by following these steps:
+After they have identified 12 pieces, students assemble a book comprised of:

-4) Assemble the title page, table of contents, introduction, and 12 stories into a single
+Finally, the student assembles the cover page, table of contents, introduction, and twelve works into a single pdf.